Šumadija (multiple rocket launcher)

 The Šumadija is a Serbian self-propelled multiple rocket launcher in development since 2017.
-It is based on Kamaz truck chassis and it is modular in design.
-It can launch 4 400mm up to 285 km range or 12 rockets 262mm up to 75 km range.
-It is named after Šumadija region in central Serbia.
+A modular design based on a Kamaz chassis, it can launch four 400mm rockets up to 285 km or twelve 262mm rockets up to 75 km.
+It is named after the Šumadija region in central Serbia.

 History

-Development is partially based on experience gained on M-87 Orkan and KOL 15 - VERA 120 km 400mm rocket program developed by Military Technical Institute Belgrade in the 1980s and further development of these projects in the late 1990s and after 2000.
+The development of the system was partially based on the experience gained on M-87 Orkan and KOL 15 - VERA 120 km 400mm rocket launchers developed by the Military Technical Institute in the 1980s and further development of these projects in the 1990s and 2000s.

 Characteristics

-One battery usually consist of 3-6 launch weapons in artillery division or in bigger formation as a battalion or regiment with 9-18 launch vehicles.
+One battery usually consist of 3–6 launchers per division or 9–8 launchers per battalion or regiment.
 Included in formations is command, reload, communication, workshop and fuel vehicles together with combat support vehicles type of BOV M16 Miloš that protects unit on march or in battle position against close enemy threats.

 Using modern C4I2 battle management software together with UAV for guidance and observation, satellite, radar and other surveillance data and thanks to high missile precision it is very effective weapon for destroying command centers, airports, large enemy army groups and other valuable targets.